-If you, or someone you love, need help understanding your domestic worker rights, you should speak with an employment lawyer in your area who handles issues affecting employees.
-Family household employers may wish to speak with an employer's employment lawyer in your area.
-Learn more now with a free claim review at no obligation.
+If you or someone you love needs help understanding your domestic worker rights, you should speak with an employment lawyer in your area who handles issues affecting employees.
+You may be entitled to certain benerfits and protections.
+Find a local employment law attorney today.